aai-institute/pyDVL/docs/30-data-valuation.rst

 and $\alpha$ and $\beta$ are parameters that control the weighting of the subsets.
 Setting both to 1 recovers Shapley values, and setting $\alpha = 1$, and
 $\beta = 16$ is reported in :footcite:t:`kwon_beta_2022` to be a good choice for some applications.
-See however :ref:`Banzhaf indices` for an alternative choice of weights which is reported to work better.
+See however :ref:`banzhaf indices` for an alternative choice of weights which is reported to work better.

 .. code-block:: python